News from "The Hive"

 Lunch Transporter- Cheyanne

-I will be sending home two homework menus on October 18th.
+I will be sending home two homework menus each week beginning on October 10th.
 These completed menus should be returned in the B.E.E. binder on Fridays.
-Your child is only required to complete two options from each menu since we have a shorter week.

 B.E.E.
 Binders are very important and an excellent way to keep us all organized.
 Please remove any papers that are located on the "leave home" side of your child's B.E.E. binder each night.
 Be sure to check the "bring back" section of the binder for things that may need to be completed and returned.